MSR Hyperflow Microfilter Review

 Weight & Packability

 Not only is this filter super fast for pumping, but it's also lightweight.
 It weighs 10.6 oz and takes up very little space in any backpack.
-It comes with a mesh bag that easily fits all components and doesn't hold water after use.
+It has a mesh bag that easily fits all components and doesn't hold water after use.
 Overall, a good choice if you're seeking a light and packable hand pump filter.

 Ease of Set Up

 The setup is pretty simple, especially if you already have a Nalgene top bottle.
 Simple screw on the attachment to your bottle and place the prefilter float in the water source of your choice.
-You can keep all the tubes attached if you like for easy assembly and use.
+You can keep all the tubes attached for easy assembly and use.
 Before pumping, find a comfortable and scenic place to sit.

 Ease of Use